I work with individuals and with groups. As an Integrative therapist, I draw on various theoretical models in order to tailor an approach to suit you:

-I believe it is important to acknowledge power structures, and intersecting oppressions (such as race, class and sexuality) and their impact on people's mental health.
+I believe it is important to acknowledge power structures, and intersecting oppressions (such as race, class gender, disability and sexuality) and their impact on clients' mental health.

 I am a Registered Member of the British Association of Counselling and Psychotherapy (BACP) and adhere to the BACP Ethical Framework.

 I have had additional training in safeguarding, therapeutic groupwork, REWIND trauma treatment, counselling young people, and exploring grief.
 I gained a Level 3 Award in 'Preventing and Tackling Domestic and Sexual Abuse', 2014.